The colors in French seem like an easy thing to learn. After all, it’s just vocabulary to memorize, right?

 On a more fun note, the color pink in France is often associated with the sexual or the sentimental.
 You might remember from the list of expressions that le téléphone rose is a sex line, and un roman/une série à l’eau de rose means a sappy, sentimental novel or TV series (you can use à l’eau de rose to describe just about anything that’s overly sentimental, by the way).

 What colors do French people like?

 Everyone is different, and there are no hard and fast rules in France about what colors you should and shouldn’t wear.
 Still, when it comes to what’s generally deemed to be fashionable in terms of things like interior design and fashion, the French tend to prefer a more muted look, especially Parisians.
 For example, a typical Parisian apartment might have a parquet floor (especially if it’s an old building), white walls with some artwork or shelves, and maybe a few colorful accents.

 As for clothing, while some particular styles, like street, ethnic, or glam, are an exception, most traditional French people opt for subtlety and well-made, timeless pieces or fashionable cuts in more neutral colors (black, denim, etc.).
 That said, the French do admire people with a unique sense of style that works, even if they might not choose to copy said style.

-According to a recent survey, the most French people’s favorite color is blue.
+According to a recent survey, French people’s favorite color is blue.
 You might think this has something to do with bleu, blanc,, rouge, or Les Bleus, but in fact, blue is a favorite color throughout the world.
 So it seems that when it comes to colors, the French don’t usually go crazy…and they don’t constantly voir la vie en rose!

 Speaking of which, let’s end with the most famous color-related song in French, Edith Piaf’s magnificent La Vie en Rose, which every article about French colors should include!